-Upper second-class honours degree (65 per cent or above) in psychology (or a related discipline).
-Students must also:
+Applicants are expected to hold a upper second-class honours degree (65 per cent or above) in psychology (or a related discipline).

-i) Be a Graduate Member of the BPS or hold the Graduate Basis for Chartership (GBC)
+- be a graduate nember of the British Psychological Society (BPS) or hold the Graduate Basis for Chartership (GBC)

 Months of entry

-Our strong track record in research-based professional training is evident in the strength of our policy-related research in areas such as health, sustainability, forensics and the workplace.
+Our strong track record in research-based professional training is shown in the strength of our policy-related research in areas such as health, sustainability, forensics and the workplace.